Cancer Prevention Across Europe – PrEvCan Campaign

 How it all began

-The PrEvCan campaign was initiated and led by the European Oncology Nursing Society (EONS) with the European Society for Medical Oncology (ESMO) as key campaign partner and the support of more than 60 other international and national organisations across Europe (see clickable map below on this page).
+The PrEvCan campaign was initiated and led by the European Oncology Nursing Society (EONS) with the European Society for Medical Oncology (ESMO) as key campaign partner and the support of more than 60 other international and national organisations across Europe.
+Download full list of PrEvCan supporting partners.

 PrEvCan launched at the opening of the ESMO Congress in Paris, in September 2022.
 The campaign was based on the European Code Against Cancer (ECAC) which sets out 12 recommendations ranging from physical activity and dietary guidelines all the way to tobacco use and second-hand smoke.